hyphanet/website/content/pages/documentation-fr.md

     USK@GB3wuHmt[..]o-eHK35w,c63EzO7u[..]3YDduXDs,AQABAAE/mysite/5/

-When you visit a link with a **negative** number at the end, Freenet searches for the version you requested (e.g. **-7**) plus four more (i.e. 7,8,9,10,
+When you visit a link with a **negative** number at the end, Hyphanet searches for the version you requested (e.g. **-7**) plus four more (i.e. 7,8,9,10,
 11) at the node on your computer and on other nodes.
 If it finds only version 7, it will return that.
 If it finds one of the others, it searches for